Contact a lawyer now

 No Visitation

 The final option given by the court is no permission to visit the child.
-This is applicable only when the visit can harm the child either emotionally or physically.
-These are too rare cases, but the court does it for the child’s best interest.
+This is applicable only when the visit can harm the child, either emotionally or physically.
+These are rare cases, but the court does it for the child’s best interest.

 Benefits of Visitation Rights for Child and Non-custodial Parent

-That being said, the frequent visitation between a parent and their children has a positive impact on children.
-The meaningful visit helps children to be more social and discipline.
+That being said, frequent visitation between a parent and their children has a positive impact on children.
+The meaningful visit helps children to be more social and disciplined.

-• Visitation firstly helps to maintain and improve the relationship between the non-custodial parent and their child.
+• Visitation first helps to maintain and improve the relationship between the non-custodial parent and their child.

-• The children get the chance to see the parent more realistically.
-The parent can show he/she loves the child despite physical separation.
+• The children get the chance to see their parents more realistically.
+The parent can show he or she loves the child despite physical separation.

 • The parents get the opportunity to improve their parenting skills.

-• Meaningful visits provide the social worker the chance to see the bond between parent-child.
-So, the social worker or agency can make a further decision on behalf of parent and child.
+• Meaningful visits give the social worker the chance to see the bond between parent and child.
+So, the social worker or agency can make a further decision on behalf of the parent and child.

-• Visit also provides the possibility of reunification and supportive information regarding parent’s progress.
+• The visit also provides the possibility of reunification and supportive information regarding the parent’s progress.

 • Depending on the parent’s progress due to visits, the social worker can ask the court to reconsider the visitation plans.

-What Are the Child Visitation Rights for Father?
+What Are the Child Visitation Rights for Fathers?

-Earlier, we mentioned, non-custodial parent gets the visitation right awarded by the court.
-It is the child’s biological father, who mostly get these rights.
+Earlier, we mentioned that a non-custodial parent gets the visitation rights awarded by the court.
+It is the child’s biological father who mostly gets these rights.
 In the past, the court used to give full custody to the child’s mother.

-• Visit your child at the chosen time that is suggested in the divorce agreement.
+• Visit your child at the time that is suggested in the divorce agreement.

 • Freedom from the mother’s control during the visitation time.